mirexdoors/arcanoid/README.md

 ## TODO List
- - Fix bug with second live starting!!!
+ - auth implementation on Nest
  - Refactor to Vue
  - Mobile version
  - Score implementation on frontend